Evangelical theology: Charity

-Charity, this concern for helping the needy, is one of three primary Christian virtues and a concept clearly established from the Old Testament.
+Charity, concern for helping the needy, is one of three primary Christian virtues and a concept clearly established from the Old Testament.

 It is expressed first in terms of financial generosity but also in terms of time spent.
 It is also considered very important by most evangelical churches.
 Some churches give large sums of money each year on humanitarian aid (food support, medical aid, education, etc.).

 This value is at the origin of the modern Christian humanitarian aid.

-At the beginning of the 20th century, the American Baptist pastor Walter Rauschenbusch, leader of the Social Gospel movement, developed the importance of social justice and humanitarian actions in Evangelical churches.
+At the beginning of the 20th century, the American Baptist pastor Walter Rauschenbusch, leader of the Social Gospel movement, developed the importance of social justice and humanitarian actions in evangelical churches.
 The majority of evangelical Christian humanitarian organizations were founded in the second half of the 20th century.
 Among the most important are International Justice Mission, Prison Fellowship International, Samaritan's Purse, Mercy Ships, World Vision International.
 The majority of Christian NGOs help everyone, regardless of religion.